ramereth/lancealbertson.com/content/ganeti/networking-with-ganeti.rst

 ######################
 :date: 2011-03-12 18:07
 :author: lance
-:tags: bridge interface, ganeti, gentoo, network setup, virtualization, vlan
+:tags: bridge interface, ganeti, gentoo, network setup, virtualization, vlan, planet
 :slug: networking-with-ganeti

 I've been asked quite a bit about how I do our network setup with Ganeti.
 I